BAMresearch/2PP-TestArtifact/README.md

 The model of the test artifact can be downloaded as [.STL-file](https://github.com/BAMresearch/2PP-TestArtifact/blob/main/Test%20artifact.stl) or [.3mf-file](https://github.com/BAMresearch/2PP-TestArtifact/blob/main/Test%20artifact.3mf) from this repository.

-*Please note that the files marked in Millimeters and have to be scaled according to your usage.*
+*Please note that the length are defined in Millimeters and have to be scaled according to your usage.*

 ## Features of the test artifact